-If you prefer flexible points programs, where you can choose which frequent flyer or hotel loyalty program you want to transfer your points to at the time of making a redemptions – it’s worth assessing whether Citi Rewards could work for your own ongoing spend and earn preferences.
+Citi Rewards is suited to those looking for a flexible points program, where you choose the frequent flyer or hotel program you want to transfer your Citi Rewards points to at a time of your choosing.

 The program has a couple of quirks, for example where a number of frequent flyer and hotel program partners are only available to the Citibank Prestige Visa cards, and some partners earn points at different rates depending on the card you hold.